Dark Stars, a new anthology of horror novelettes edited by John Taff, will be published by Nightfire in November 2021!

 John F.D.
 Taff is a multiple Bram Stoker Award-nominated author with more than 30 years’ experience, 100-plus short stories and five novels in print.
 Little Deaths was named the best horror collection of 2012 by HorrorTalk.
 Jack Ketchum called his novella collection, The End in All Beginnings, “one of the best novella collections I’ve read,” and it was a finalist for a Stoker Award in 2014.
 A short story from his latest collection Little Black Spots, “A Winter’s Tale,” was a finalist for a Stoker in 2019.
 His serial novel The Fearing was released in 2019 to critical acclaim.
 A coming-of-age novel He Left will be published by Grey Matter Press in 2020.
 Look for more of his work in anthologies such as The Seven Deadliest, Gutted: Beautiful Horror Stories, Shadows Over Main Street 2 and Behold: Oddities, Curiosities and Undefinable Wonders.
 Taff lives in the wilds of Illinois with three pugs, two cats and one long-suffering wife.

-Dark Stars will hit shelves in October 2021!
+Dark Stars will hit shelves on November 2, 2021!